The Flirtations (R&B musical group): History

 Throughout the 1970s the Flirtations released material on various labels.
 Polydor titles in 1971 and 1972 included "Little Darling (I Need You)", "Take Me In Your Arms (& Love Me)", "Hold On To Me Babe" and "Love A Little Longer".
 In 1973, their Mojo Records releases included "Why Didn't I Think of That".
 In 1975 it was RCA's turn: "Dirty Work", "Mr. Universe", and "One Night of Love", which gained enough sales and airplay for another LP, Love Makes the World Go Round, just before 1976.

 The Flirtations recorded Hi-NRG tracks such as "Earthquake" (1983), "Read All About It" (1986) and "Back On My Feet Again" (1989), the latter reuniting Viola with the Pearce sisters.
 The track became a major hit in South Africa in 1984 reaching No. 6.

-The band were rediscovered in the disco and Northern soul circuits of Australia, Canada, New Zealand, the UK and the U.S. In the UK "Nothing But A Heartache" was used in an advertising campaign for KFC and, in 2007, was covered by The Freemasons.
+The band were rediscovered in the disco and Northern soul circuits of Australia, Canada, New Zealand, the UK and the U.S. Art Bell regularly used "Nothing But a Heartache" as bumper music for his overnight radio talk show in the 1990s and early 200s.
+In the UK "Nothing But A Heartache" was used in an advertising campaign for KFC and, in 2007, was covered by The Freemasons.
 Ernestine Pearce can be seen at various venues along with Clem Curtis and Jimmy James as part of "The Soul Explosion" tour.

 With Ian Levine forming his label Centre City Records, 2007, the ladies recorded regularly for the label compilations.
 In 2009, they released their first single in 20 years, "Roulette", produced by Soren Jensen for Night Dance Records, including mixes and a music video.
 The track peaked at No. 10 in Music Weeks Commercial Pop Club Chart by December 2009.